JavaGT/javagrant.com/source/pages/resume.md

 {.quote}

 ### Idea Bootcamp
-I have completed [University of Auckland Business School’s Idea Bootcamp](https://www.cie.auckland.ac.nz/newsroom/idea-bootcamp-2019/) where teams are created to identify problems and create viable solutions.Honing creative problem-solving skills, business model utilisation, data collection and analysis.
+I have completed [University of Auckland Business School’s Idea Bootcamp](https://www.cie.auckland.ac.nz/newsroom/idea-bootcamp-2019/) where teams are created to identify problems and create viable solutions.
+Honing creative problem-solving skills, business model utilisation, data collection and analysis.

 # Student Representation
 I have help present the interests of students to the university in seeking changes in a number of occassions, including through the creation of feedback sessions between engaged students and faculty.

 ## Social Sciences Funding Cuts
-Successfully ran a [campaign](https://sites.google.com/view/social-sciences-open-letter/home) to garnish student awareness and engage with faculty over funding cuts to the Social Sciences, despite an increase in enrollments.
+[Successfully ran a campaign](https://sites.google.com/view/social-sciences-open-letter/home) to garnish student awareness and engage with faculty over funding cuts to the Social Sciences, despite an increase in enrollments.
+This momentum was handed off to the Arts Student Organisation at the university.

 ## Student Consultations
 Involvement in the organisation, participation and management of various forms of student consultation at The University of Auckland, working with AUSA, the Arts faculty, and the Arts Scholars programme.

+Issues covered include mechanisms of communication, university–student relations, and the responsibilities of the university in creating a safe educational space for all students.

 ## Student Representative Campaign
-Although I wasn’t selected as the student representative I ran a successful campaign as a first-year student, gathering 7% of votes and placing 4th.
+Although I wasn’t selected as the student representative I ran an otherwise successful campaign as a first-year student, gathering 7% of votes and placing 4th.

 # Skills